Renormalized oscillation theory for linear Hamiltonian systems on [0,1] via the Maslov index: Introduction

 \end{theorem}

+\begin{remark} The considerations discussed in Remark \ref{positivity-remark} carry over to the setting of Theorem \ref{bc2_theorem}, and in particular, we will verify in Section \ref{proofs} that the moreover part of {\bf (B2)$\mathbf{'}$} is implied by (\ref{difference-definite}) precisely as previously stated (i.e., it's not necessary to replace $\mathbb{B}$ with $\mathcal{B}$).

-\begin{remark} Although the proof of Theorem \ref{bc2_theorem} is essentially identical to the proof of Theorem \ref{bc1_theorem} (at least in our development), we are not aware of a statement along the lines of Theorem \ref{bc2_theorem} in the literature. \end{remark}
+Although the proof of Theorem \ref{bc2_theorem} is essentially identical to the proof of Theorem \ref{bc1_theorem} (at least in our development), we are not aware of a statement along the lines of Theorem \ref{bc2_theorem} in the literature. \end{remark}

 The remainder of the paper is organized as follows.
-In Section \ref{maslov_section}, we develop the Maslov index framework in $\mathbb{C}^{2n}$, and in Section \ref{rotation_section} we develop the tools we will need to verify the monotonicity that will be necessary to conclude Theorems \ref{bc1_theorem} and \ref{bc2_theorem}.
-In Section \ref{proofs}, we prove Theorems \ref{bc1_theorem} and \ref{bc2_theorem}, and in Section \ref{applications} we conclude by verifying that our assumptions hold for four example cases: Dirac systems, Sturm-Liouville systems, the class of systems analyzed in \cite{GZ2017}, and a system associated with differential-algebraic Sturm-Liouville systems.
-In the fourth case, $\mathbb{B} (x; \lambda)$ is nonlinear in $\lambda$.
+In Section \ref{maslov_section}, we develop the Maslov index framework in $\mathbb{C}^{2n}$, and in Section \ref{rotation_section} we develop the tools we will need to verify the monotonicity that will be necessary to conclude the second statements in Theorems \ref{bc1_theorem} and \ref{bc2_theorem}.
+In Section \ref{proofs}, we prove Theorems \ref{bc1_theorem} and \ref{bc2_theorem}, and in Section \ref{applications} we conclude by verifying that our assumptions hold for five example cases: Dirac systems, Sturm-Liouville systems, the class of systems analyzed in \cite{GZ2017}, a system associated with differential-algebraic Sturm-Liouville systems (for which $\mathbb{B} (x; \lambda)$ depends nonlinearly on $\lambda$), and a self-adjoint fourth-order equation for which we take periodic boundary conditions.
+In a short appendix, we discuss the interpretation of $\mathcal{L} (\lambda)$ as an operator pencil.